TaylorDarneille/SEIRFX818/05-node-express/00readme/03packages.md

 1. Go to your terminal
 2. Make sure you're in the top level of your `my-first-node-app` folder
-3. Type the command `npm install moment`
+3. Type the command `npm i moment`
 4. When the command is finished, go back to your text editor
 5. Make sure there is a folder called `node_modules` in the top level of your `my-first-node-app` folder